By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The GPMB report, published by the World Health Organization in 2026, documents a sharp disconnect between detected outbreaks and institutional capacity.
-While faster diagnostic and surveillance technology has improved early detection—potentially reducing the proportion of small outbreaks that spiral into epidemics—the underlying vulnerabilities in global health security remain unaddressed.
+While faster detection “may have reduced the proportion of outbreaks that evolve into large epidemics,” the underlying vulnerabilities in global health security remain unaddressed, the GPMB noted.
 See our coverage of global health emergencies for more context.

 Vaccine Inequality and Diagnostic Gaps Widen Access Divide

-“The world is moving backwards in equitable access to diagnostics, vaccines, and therapeutics at a time when health emergency events are nearly twice as frequent as a decade ago.”
+“The world is moving backwards in equitable access to diagnostics, vaccines, and therapeutics.”

 Key takeaways

-• WHO detected nearly twice as many health emergency events in 2024 as in 2015, indicating accelerating outbreak frequency.
+• WHO detected nearly twice as many health emergency events in 2024 as in 2015, according to the GPMB report.

 Frequently asked questions